FabiMe/Urbex-Hidden-Treasure/README.md

 - Provide educational content about the history and context of various urban locations.

 ### Five Planes of UX
-The design and functionality of Urbex Hidden Treasure are structured around Jesse James Garrett's five planes of user experience:
+The design and functionality of Urbex Hidden Treasure are structured around Jesse James Garrett's five planes of user experience.
+Each plane represents a different aspect of the user experience, from the abstract strategy to the concrete surface.

-- **Strategy Plane:** Focused on understanding user needs and business objectives.
+- **Strategy Plane:**
+  - **User Needs:** Identifying the primary users as urban exploration enthusiasts who need a platform to share their discoveries, interact with other explorers, and find new places to explore.
+  - **Business Objectives:** Objectives include creating a vibrant community, increasing user engagement through interactive features, and providing a comprehensive resource for urban exploration.

-- **Scope Plane:** Defined the functional and content requirements.
+- **Scope Plane:**
+  - **Functional Requirements:** Includes technical functionalities such as user authentication, blog post creation, commenting system, profile management, and map view integration.
+  - **Content Requirements:** Involves the types of content the site will host, such as blog posts, comments, user profiles, and interactive maps.

-- **Structure Plane:** Detailed the interaction design and information architecture.
+- **Structure Plane:**
+  - **Interaction Design:** Defines how users interact with the site, such as the flow of creating a new blog post, commenting on posts, navigating through the site, and viewing maps.
+  - **Information Architecture:** Involves organizing and structuring the content logically, such as categorizing blog posts, managing user profiles, and structuring the homepage to highlight recent posts.

-- **Skeleton Plane:** Developed the interface, navigation, and information design.
+- **Skeleton Plane:**
+  - **Interface Design:** Focused on the layout and arrangement of elements on each page, ensuring that the interface is intuitive and user-friendly.
+This includes placement of buttons, forms, and navigation menus.
+  - **Navigation Design:** Creating a seamless navigation system that allows users to move through the site effortlessly.
+This includes the main navigation bar, sidebar menus, and internal linking within posts.
+  - **Information Design:** Ensuring that information is presented clearly and effectively, with a focus on readability and accessibility.

+- **Surface Plane:**
-- **Surface Plane:** Crafted the visual design elements to create a pleasing aesthetic that enhances usability and user engagement.
+  - **Visual Design:** Deals with the final visual elements of the site, including the color scheme, typography, imagery, and overall aesthetic.
+The goal is to create a visually appealing design that supports the user experience.
+  - **Brand Identity:** Consistency in visual elements to reinforce the brand identity of Urbex Hidden Treasure.
+This includes the use of specific fonts (like Bebas Neue for headings and Roboto for body text), a dark theme with high contrast for readability, and imagery that resonates with urban exploration.

 ### Visual Design Choices
 The platform utilizes a sleek, modern design with a minimalist color palette to reduce visual clutter and focus on content readability.
 Typography choices such as Bebas Neue for headings and Roboto for body text combine readability with character, supporting the overall urban and modern theme.
 The interface is designed to be intuitive, with responsive design considerations ensuring usability across various devices and screen sizes.